 The Dirichlet process is a commonly used prior for the task of cdf estimation in Bayesian nonparametrics.
 It was invented by Thomas Ferguson in 1973.

-It has two parameters, and and is written . is a cdf and a positive real value.
+The Dirichlet process is a distribution over distributions.
+Specifically, for a base distribution and a concentration parameter , a DP prior generates random distributions .
 Intuitively, controls how tightly the prior is around , similarly to the variance of the normal distribution.

 Sampling from the prior.